pnp/List-Formatting/view-samples/group-header-color-itemcount/README.md

 ## Summary
 This is a sample of customizing the group header by showing a color code that changes depending on the amount of items in the group:

-- less then 5 items shows the header as red, yellow, etc
+- Less then 5 items shows the header as red, yellow, etc
 - Exactly 5 items shows the header as green

 ![screenshot of the sample](./assets/screenshot.png)